- Chancellor’s Office

 d.
 Program evaluation

-When approved by the university President, the program proposal will be submitted electronically to the Vice Chancellor for Academic Affairs who will acknowledge receipt of the document and distribute via e-mail copies to the Chief Academic Officers.
+After completion of the campus program evaluation process, University of Maine System evaluation is initiated by submission of the proposal by the university President to the Vice Chancellor for Academic Affairs who will acknowledge receipt of the document and distribute the proposal electronically to members of the Chief Academic Officers Council (CAOC).

 a. forward the proposal with a recommendation for approval to the Chancellor;

-9. The Chancellor will recommend program proposals to the Board of Trustees for its review and approval.
+The Chancellor will recommend program proposals to the Board of Trustees for its review and approval.
 Notice of final approval of program proposals will be transmitted to all universities.
+The originating university is notified of Board of Trustees approval, and has 12 months to implement the program, i.e., admit students.
+After formal notice of implementation from the originating university’s provost, the new program is added to the UMS Program Inventory through the VCAA’s office.

-To meet urgently needed workforce development demand in a university’s immediate catchment area, the Vice Chancellor of Academic Affairs may make exceptions to the above policy.
-Universities may seek permission from the VCAA to offer credit bearing certificates and associate degrees for a specified and limited time period.
+To meet urgently needed workforce development demand in a university’s immediate catchment area, the VCAA may make exceptions to the above policy, with notification to the Chancellor and the Board of Trustees.

 When a university plans to make substantive changes to a previously-approved academic program, the program should be brought to a regular business meeting of the Chief Academic Officers for review and discussion.